Most Successful Halloween Advertisements

 Like Frankenstein himself, the great combination of milk chocolate and peanut butter was created in the laboratory of Dr. Frankenstein.
 However, it was Frankenstein who combined the two great tastes; unfortunately, no one acknowledged his tasty creation, and it was left to Reese’s to share it with the world.

-In the mid-1990s, Pizza Hut ran a series of commercials featuring “Pizza Head,” a piece of pizza which had a face made out of pizza toppings.
+In the mid-1990s, Pizza Hut ran a series of commercials featuring “Pizza Head,” a piece of pizza that had a face made out of pizza toppings.
 Based on Saturday Night Live’s “The Mr. Bill Show,” Pizza Head was a Claymation-type character who would repeatedly get into a pickle and have to avoid his nemesis, a pizza cutter named “Steve.”

 During the 16-episode series, there were a couple of Halloween-themed commercials—“Pizza Head’s Trick or Treat” and “Pizza Head Gets Goosebumps”—that were quite morbid, much like the others in the series.
 But it was the kooky amateurishness that made these commercials so memorable and silly.